Amicus Curiae Brief Committee Overview

 The Amicus Curiae Brief Committee of the Wisconsin Association for Justice is dedicated to fulfilling the mission of WAJ – seeking to protect the rights of all Wisconsin citizens and serving as an advocate for the trial bar profession.
 WAJ works to promote a fair and effective justice system—one that ensures justice for all, not just a privileged few.
 To this end, the Association monitors trial court and appellate decisions and submits amicus curiae briefs in significant matters of concern to our members and the people of the State of Wisconsin.

-While members of WAJ or non-WAJ members of the plaintiffs’ bar are free to ask for the assistance of the ACC in a pending appeal, no WAJ member or plaintiffs’ counsel has the right to the assistance of the ACC.
-Any decision to participate in an appeal will be based on the criteria developed by the ACC and will result only after deliberations and a vote of the ACC.
+While members of WAJ or non-WAJ members of the plaintiffs’ bar are free to ask for the assistance of the committee in a pending appeal, no WAJ member or plaintiffs’ counsel has the right to the assistance of the group.
+Any decision to participate in an appeal will be based on the criteria developed by the committee and will result only after deliberations and a vote of the committee.

 Amicus Executive Committee:

 - Co-Chair, Jesse B. Blocher, Waukesha

 - William C. Gleisner, III, Milwaukee

 If you seek the assistance of WAJ’s Amicus Curiae Committee, please contact Jim Rogers:

 WAJ wishes to publicly thank Jim Weis.
 Jim decided to step down from his co-chair position after several decades of service on the amicus curiae committee, including many years as co-chair.
 We all owe him a huge debt of gratitude.